 You want buy in?
 You’ll get it this way.
 It’ll be an intensely fun practice for them and I think you’ll find them working hard because they designed the practice.

-Oh ya… This is also a great way to assess leadership (i.e. who leads, how do they lead, who follows, etc.); and also, put others who may not typically have a voice, in a position where they must lead.
+Oh ya… This is also a great way to assess leadership (i.e. who leads, how do they lead, who follows, etc.).
+It also puts others who may not typically have a voice, in a position where they must lead.

 /sef.